Krishak Sramik Party: 1929–1947

-Krishak Sramik Party
+1953–1997

 A. K. Fazlul Huq revived the party as the Krishak Sramik Party (Farmer-Labour Party) in 1954.
 The party was part of the United Front coalition that contested the 1954 East Bengali legislative election; with a 21-point manifesto.
 The coalition secured a landslide victory.
 The Krishak Sramik Party itself won 48 seats in the East Bengal Legislative Assembly.
 Huq served as Chief Minister of East Bengal for six weeks.
 During his tenure, Huq took steps to establish the Bangla Academy.
 He was dismissed after allegations of inciting secession.
 After a period of Governor General's rule, Krishak Sramik Party leader Abu Hussain Sarkar became the Chief Minister of East Pakistan in 1955.
 Sarkar lost his majority in 1956, after which President's rule was imposed.
 Awami League leader Ataur Rahman Khan then became chief minister.

 In August 1955, a coalition between the Krishak Sramik Party in East Pakistan and the Muslim League in West Pakistan allowed Chaudhry Mohammad Ali to become Prime Minister and A. K. Fazlul Huq to become the federal Home Minister.
 Prime Minister Ali was later dismissed by President Iskander Mirza, who allowed a coalition of the Awami League and Republican Party to form government.
 As a result, the Krishak Sramik Party and the Muslim League formed the main opposition.

 Following the 1958 Pakistani coup, all provincial assemblies, including in East Pakistan, were dissolved.
 Numerous political figures were arrested, with Huq placed under house arrest.
 The Elected Bodies Disqualification Order barred 75 politicians from holding public office for eight years (until 1966).
-Huq died on 27 April 1962.
+It is reported to be survived till 1958 in Pakistan.
+However, Huq died in 1962 and A.S.M.
+Sulaiman became the president in 1969.